FStrony/fstrony.github.io/_pages/aboutme.md

 ---
 title: About me
-description: A bit of an introduction
+description: A bit of an introduction.
 permalink: /aboutme
 layout: default
 ---